breakroom/opentelemetry_heroku/README.md

 ## Usage

-Include the module as one of the `resource_detectors` in the `OpenTelemetry` config:
+Include the module as one of the `resource_detectors` in the `opentelemetry` config:

 ### Elixir